Updated: May 1

 Our Communion service uses the Book of Common Prayer – the liturgy that once was used in every Church of England church and still sets the doctrinal standard for Anglicanism.
 The wonder of the communion is beautifully described in prayers that have shaped the English language as much as Shakespeare – and form part of the English culture and cast of mind to this day.

 As an Anglican minister I value liturgy.
 I am aware that it has challenges and misuses.
 I find though that the strengths outweigh the weaknesses.
 There is always a difficult balance to be struck between updating and changing the language, and maintaining the link to the past.
 This is something that needs to be worked on and regularly evaluated.
-Both the Church of England and Free Church of England have ways of enabling that.

 The set prayer for the Third Week of Advent may be a fitting conclusion to our reflection: